PremYekkali/DemoToken/README.md

 mapping(address => uint256) private balances;
 ```

-You can query the balance of any address using:
+You can query the balance of any user address using:
 ```solidity
 function balanceOf(address account) external view returns (uint256)
 ```